yangbc30/QOptCraft/README.md

 ## Citing

-QOptCraft is the work of Daniel Gómez Aguado and Pablo V. Parellada.
+qoptcraft is the work of Daniel Gómez Aguado and Pablo V. Parellada.

-If you are doing research using QOptCraft, please cite our paper:
+If you are doing research using qoptcraft, please cite our paper:

-    Daniel Gómez Aguado et al. QOptCraft: A Python package for the design and study of linear optical quantum systems.
+    Daniel Gómez Aguado et al. qoptcraft: A Python package for the design and study of linear optical quantum systems.
 2023. https://doi.org/10.1016/j.cpc.2022.108511

 ## Contributing